Intel Gives Weak Profit Forecast as CEO Invests in Factories

 Astronomers Spot Never-Before Seen Object at 4,000 Light-Years Away

-Excluding some items, earnings will be 80 cents a share in the first quarter, Intel said in a statement Wednesday.
+Earnings will be 80 cents a share in the first quarter, excluding some items, Intel said Wednesday.
 Analysts projected 86 cents a share on average.
-Revenue will be about $18.3 billion, compared with an average estimate of $17.7 billion.
+Gross margins also are tightening at Intel, once one of the most profitable companies in the industry.

 Though demand for server chips is helping bolster sales, the forecast adds evidence that profit is suffering from an Intel spending spree.
 Gelsinger, who took the helm last year, has embarked on an ambitious plan to overhaul Intel’s manufacturing.
 That includes a new factory hub in Ohio announced last week that could cost $20 billion.
 The hope is to restore Intel’s technological edge and head off a growing challenge from Asian rivals.

+The company’s leadership faced a series of questions about its profit margins on a conference call with analysts.
+Participants sought assurances that Intel is on a path to restoring the measure to historical levels above 60%.
+Gelsinger and new Chief Financial Officer Dave Zinsner reiterated that -- while the company is currently spending heavily on new capacity and improving its production technology -- the investment will pay off and eventually restore margins.

+Intel’s finance chief said he’s confident the company can deliver a gross margin -- the percentage of revenue remaining after deducting costs of production -- in the 51%-to-53% range this year.
+And within five years, the measure will be back up to historical levels, Gelsinger said.

-Intel was one of only two stocks on the Philadelphia Stock Exchange Semiconductor Index to post gains in 2022, along with the American depositary receipts of Taiwan Semiconductor Manufacturing Co.
+Investors have punished chip stocks this year, fearing the companies’ pandemic boom is ending.
+But Intel has been largely spared their wrath.
+As of Wednesday’s close, it was one of only two stocks on the Philadelphia Stock Exchange Semiconductor Index to post gains in 2022, along with the American depositary receipts of Taiwan Semiconductor Manufacturing Co.

+Intel’s CEO also was asked whether he might consider selling off a portion of the company’s programmable chip unit, a division based on its 2015 acquisition of Altera Corp.
+Gelsinger answered that another spinoff already underway -- of its Mobileye self-driving business -- may serve as a model for other such deals.

-Intel’s leader has only been in place a year -- meaning he’s still dealing with products and strategy shaped by his predecessors -- but investors want to see evidence that his initiatives will help reverse market-share losses and slowing sales.
+Intel’s leader has only been in place a year, meaning he’s still dealing with products and strategy shaped by his predecessors.
+Still, investors want to see evidence that his initiatives will help reverse market-share losses and slowing sales.
 Gelsinger, 60, has argued that products launched in January have already restored Intel’s edge over rival Advanced Micro Devices Inc. But analysts are still projecting that his company’s revenue will be flat in 2022, while AMD’s sales will grow 20%.

-Gelsinger has made it clear that the company is in “investment mode,” rather than prioritizing short-term financial metrics.
-Its gross margin, the percentage of revenue remaining after deducting costs of production, will be 51% to 53% in the next two years -- before it begins to rise to the company’s more traditional 60%-to-65% range, Intel has said.
-Capital expenses will be as much as $28 billion this year, while revenue will be at least $74 billion, Intel said three months ago.

 Fourth-quarter sales rose 2.6% to $20.5 billion, beating estimates, fueled by demand for data-center chips.
-But Intel’s gross margin narrowed from last year, coming in at 55.4%, excluding some items.
-Analysts estimated 53.6%.
+Intel’s gross margin narrowed to 55.4%, excluding some items.
+That’s a cause for concern, even if analysts were predicting an even bigger squeeze, to 53.6%.
 Earnings were $1.09 a share, topping the estimate of 90 cents.

 Intel’s margins have typically shrunk to these levels in the past only when it’s faced heightened levels of competition and been forced to price aggressively.